jimmy-zx/csc2332-mbqc/report/report.typ

 #figure(
   image("asset/qft-mbqc-result.svg"),
-  caption: [Simulation results comparing the theoretical output probability
+  caption: [Simulation results (ignoring bit swap) comparing the theoretical output probability
     distribution of the two-qubit QFT with results (frequency) obtained from the MBQC-based Qiskit simulation for 20000 shots, demonstrating close agreement.],